This delicious homemade cilantro lime enchilada sauce can be used for enchiladas, tacos, quesadillas, etc. Canning instructions are included.

 I’ve included instructions for canning this (optional), but you don’t have to do that to enjoy this delicious sauce on some enchiladas, or even to use as a taco sauce.
-It’s really good, and very easy to prepare, and makes 3 pints of delicious enchilada sauce!
+It’s really good, very easy to prepare, and makes 3 pints of delicious enchilada sauce!

 I had never cooked with tomatillos before making this green sauce, but found them very easy to work with.
 A tomatillo is also known as a Mexican Husk Tomato, due to the paper-like husk that surrounds it.
 This fruit/vegetable originated in Mexico, and is a key ingredient in Mexican and Central American green sauces.

-When I make homemade enchiladas or order them at our favorite Mexican restaurant, I always go with a red sauce, BUT I decided to branch out a bit and make this recipe for a green enchilada sauce.
-I sure am glad I did.
-I found this recipe from Pam at “Over The Big Moon.com”.
+When I make homemade enchiladas or order them at our favorite Mexican restaurant, I always go with a traditional red sauce, BUT I decided to branch out a bit and make this recipe for a green enchilada sauce.
+The original recipe was from Pam at “Over The Big Moon.com”.

 The sauce was very easy to prepare, and I absolutely will make it again, so I can have more in our pantry!
 Here’s how I made it: